 Apple Inc. began the transition from Intel Core processors and x86 architecture to a new class of processors designed in-house based on the ARM architecture with the announcement of Apple Silicon for Macintosh computers during the Worldwide Developers Conference held on 22 June 2020.
-Nonetheless, the Apple M1 processor is the first-generation M series processor launched in November 2020 alongside the introduction of the new models of the Mac Mini, MacBook Air, and MacBook Pro devices.
+Nonetheless, the Apple M1 processor is the first-generation M series system on a chip or SoC launched in November 2020 alongside the introduction of the new models of the Mac Mini, MacBook Air, and MacBook Pro devices.

 Several critics and enthusiasts welcomed the transition with skepticism due to the ongoing x86 versus ARM debate.
 However, with more M1-powered devices landing on the hands of software developers and tech reviewers, and in consideration of supporters of architecture based on reduced instruction set computer or RISC and ARM, the new Apple-designed chip proved to be a capable processor that can rival its Intel counterparts while boosting newfound excitement for future developments in the M series family of processors and Macintosh devices.

 Process Node: Based on the 5nm manufacturing process node, the M1 is the second 5nm chip introduced by Apple, following the introduction of the the A14 Bionic chip for the iPhone 12 series.
 This new-generation chipmaking process node confers notable advantages.

 CPU Cores: The Apple M1 has a multi-core processor with a specific 8-core configuration similar to the big.LITTLE heterogeneous computing feature of ARM.
 There are 4 high-performance cores called “Firestorm” and 4 energy-efficient cores called “Icestorm.”